Gkolman/peck-engineering-assessment/README.md

 - ### The API
   - The server will be running on port 3000.
-  - I reccomend using Postman for these request which can befound [here](https://www.postman.com/downloads/).
+  - I reccomend using Postman for these request which can be downloaded [here](https://www.postman.com/downloads/).

 - #### Endpoints
   - ##### GET localhost:3000/food/trucks/foodTruckId